The total number of coronavirus (COVID-19) cases in Victoria is 1634 – a net increase of six since yesterday.

 The department has linked the source of infection in the student to a family cluster.
 There is no evidence of a link between the staff member who has previouslytested positive for coronavirus and this student.
 The staff member was not infectious when they last attended the school.

-Of yesterday’s other cases, two were detected in returned travelers in hotel quarantine, two cases were identified as part of routine testing, and two cases are under investigation.
+Of yesterday’s other cases, two were detected in returned travellers in hotel quarantine, two cases were identified as part of routine testing, and two cases are under investigation.
 There were no new cases linked to Rydges on Swanston in Melbourne or any other known outbreaks.

 “Today’s increase in cases illustrates once again that while we have been flattening the curve, our battle against COVID-19 is far from over,” said Victoria’s Chief Health Officer Professor Brett Sutton.